-Our favorite time of the year to hike Whitaker Point is in the fall or early winter to catch the leaves changing in the area.
-The fall crowds tend to die down after Thanksgiving providing hikers more solitude on the local trails.
+Our favorite time of the year to hike is in the fall or early winter to catch the leaves changing.
+The fall crowds tend to die down after Thanksgiving providing hikers with more solitude on the local trails.

 Have you been looking for new camera gear to compliment your adventure travel photography?
 Check out our article on adventure photography gear we use to take stunning photos!
-PLUS, the gear we love is beginner friendly!
+The gear we use is beginner friendly.

 We recommend wearing comfortable hiking shoes, wool socks, sweat-wicking hiking clothes, a hat, sunglasses, water, snacks, and a daypack.

-Wear layers to regulate your temperature that keep you warm or cool depending on the time of year.
+Wear layers to regulate your temperature.
+Layers keep you warm or cool, depending on the time of year.